HAR1SHJAIN/octocat.github.io/README.md

-Hi, My Name is HARISHJAIN I am a B.Tech aspirant in Computer Science and Engineering.
+Hi, My Name is HARISH BHANDARI

-I am a
+I am a B.Tech aspirant in Computer Science and Engineering.

-Devel|
+I am a CODER